 What do we do?

-Spectral Geoscience Pty Ltd specialise in characterising the mineralogy in drill core and chips using hyperspectral core logging techniques based on infrared spectroscopy.
-Results add value to surface sampling and drilling programs in the global exploration and mining industry.
+Spectral Geoscience Pty Ltd specialise in the characterisation of mineralogy in grab samples, drill core and drill chips using hyperspectral logging techniques.
+The results add value to a range of applications in the global exploration and mining industry by providing the rapid, non-destructive characterisation of alteration and host rock mineralogy to support decision making, reduce risk and maximise efficiencies.

-Spectral Geoscience also provide sales, support and training of the CSIRO-developed TSG software.
+Spectral Geoscience also provide sales, support and training of the CSIRO-developed software, “The Spectral Geologist” – TSG to empower geologists in generating the mineralogical characterisation of their drill core etc in the field or on-site.

 What is hyperspectral core logging?